Seattle SuperSonics relocation to Oklahoma City: City of Seattle v. Professional Basketball Club LLC

-Seattle filed a lawsuit on September 23, 2007, in an attempt to keep the Sonics from leaving before the end of their lease in 2010.
+Seattle filed a lawsuit on September 23, 2007, in an attempt to keep the SuperSonics from leaving before the end of their lease in 2010.
 The trial was set for June 16, 2008.
 On April 10, 2008, Seattle asked the federal district court to order the NBA to release documents related to the financial situation of each of its teams, the claim that the SuperSonics' lease with KeyArena was financially unworkable, and the league's involvement in requiring PBC to make a good-faith effort to stay in Seattle.
 On April 28, the trial's presiding judge, Loretta Preska, ruled that the NBA must supply the documents, adding that commissioner Stern could be deposed if the need arose.
 The city hoped the documents would help build its legal case, and cited an email conversation among members of the ownership group that suggested they were privately discussing intenions to move the team while publicly insisting that they would not attempt to do so.

 Slade Gorton, a former U.S. Senator from Washington, represented Seattle as their attorney.

 The ownership group filed a motion saying that the lawsuit and the release of the emails by the city were meant to drive up the cost of leaving Seattle and force the ownership group to sell the team.
 The motion requested that all emails and other records be released to the team.
 Slade Gorton, lead attorney for the city, responded by pointing out that PBC that started the fight that led to the lawsuit when they filed for arbitration to break the lease.
 The motion was denied by the presiding judge, who said the team failed to make a "good-faith effort" to resolve the dispute and that it failed to show that trial preparations were hindered by the records not being made public.
 However, the ruling also said the team could bring up the issue again if it could prove the relevance or the confidentiality of the records.